figurl/wavelets/gui/src/content/index.md

+# Lossy Time Series Compression for Electrophysiology

 This interactive tool helps you understand and experiment with different methods of compressing time series data, especially electrophysiology signals.

-Select one of the topics above to learn more, or one of the menu items on the left to for custom exploration.
+Select one of the topics above to learn more, or one of the menu items on the left for custom exploration.

 - **[Wavelets](./wavelets.md)**: Understand the building blocks of wavelet analysis
 - **[Compression](./compression.md)**: Learn how wavelets can be used for signal compression